ibooga/riscv-asm-vim/README.md

 ### Tagbar
 [Tagbar](https://github.com/preservim/tagbar) is a Vim plugin that provides an easy way to browse the tags of the current file and get an overview of its structure.
 Follow steps in [Tagbar Wiki](https://github.com/preservim/tagbar/wiki#risc-v-asm) to apply it.

+## Gedit Syntax

+The repository includes a GtkSourceView language definition for RISC-V assembly highlighting in gedit.
+It builds on ideas from [riscv-asm-gedit](https://github.com/YohnWang/riscv-asm-gedit) and adds a larger instruction set from this plugin.
+Copy `gedit/riscv.lang` to your local `~/.local/share/gtksourceview-*/language-specs/` directory (create it if it does not exist) and restart gedit to enable the syntax.

 ## Contributing

 Contributions are welcome!
 If you encounter issues or have suggestions for improvements, please open an issue or submit a pull request on the [riscv-asm-vim](https://github.com/henry-hsieh/riscv-asm-vim).